 Who does ransomware affect?

-Ransomware attacks are generally quite successful for criminal organizations, as victims often pay the ransom.
-Specifically targeted attacks may result in increasingly higher ransom demands, as attackers become more brazen in their attempts to extort money from victims.
+Ransomware attacks are generally quite successful for cybercriminals, as victims often pay the ransom.
+Specifically targeted attacks may result in increasingly higher ransom demands, as malicious attackers become more brazen in their attempts to extort money from victims.

 - Ransomware: These four industries are the most frequently attacked (ZDNet)